 - Anyway, do you want those cynical suspicious untrusting people as clients? (you might but I just wanted to make that point, you can’t please everyone!)

 You could just email your clients and say “We are working on our new website, and would like to include some testimonials from happy clients.
-Would you be able to send me a few words about what you thought of the service we provided you with?”
+Would you be able to send me a few words about what you thought of the service we provided you with We would send you a couple of questions to answer, and send you our draft for you to check.
+Would that be ok?”

-You could go one step further.
-And SUPERcharge your testimonials.
-Here is what I suggest:
+Then, could go one step further.
+And SUPERcharge your testimonials:

 And then you ask them the supercharged questions (modify as needed depending on the service you provide):